Menu Close

 • Gather useful information about assisted living.
 Share articles or statistics with your parents that show how assisted living can improve their quality of life.
 You may even be able to find resident testimonials for the assisted living facility you are considering.

 Knowing how to talk to your senior parents about assisted living will help make the discussion more productive and less stressful.
-Try to bring up the subject before the need becomes urgent, so neither party feels rushed or pressured to make a quick decision.
+Try to bring up the subject before the need becomes urgent so neither party feels rushed or pressured to make a quick decision.

-It may not be easy talking to your senior parents about going into assisted living because they might have a negative perception of what this senior living option is all about.
-When you show your senior parents Buckner Calder Woods’ assisted living facility, they are sure to get on board right away.
+Once you show your senior parents Calder Woods’ assisted living facility, they are sure to get on board right away.
 Your parents will love our beautifully landscaped facility, a wide range of amenities, and our friendly staff and residents.
-Call us at 409.407.7636 to schedule a convenient online tour to show your parents how the Buckner lifestyle can help them get the most out of their senior years.